John Locke: Early life

 In 1647, Locke was sent to the prestigious Westminster School in London under the sponsorship of Alexander Popham, a member of Parliament and John Sr.'s former commander.
-At the age of 16 he was at school just half a mile away from the execution of Charles I; however, the boys were not allowed to go and watch.
+At the age of 16, he was at school just half a mile away from the execution of Charles I; however, the boys were not allowed to go and watch.
 After completing studies at Westminster, he was admitted to Christ Church, Oxford, in the autumn of 1652 at the age of 20.
 The dean of the college at the time was John Owen, vice-chancellor of the university.

 Although a capable student, Locke was irritated by the undergraduate curriculum of the time.
 He found the works of modern philosophers, such as René Descartes, more interesting than the classical material taught at the university.
 Through his friend Richard Lower, whom he knew from the Westminster School, Locke was introduced to medicine and the experimental philosophy being pursued at other universities and in the Royal Society, of which he eventually became a member.

 Locke was awarded a bachelor's degree in February 1656 and a master's degree in June 1658.
-He obtained a bachelor of medicine in February 1675, having studied the subject extensively during his time at Oxford and, in addition to Lower, worked with such noted scientists and thinkers as Robert Boyle, Thomas Willis and Robert Hooke.
+He obtained a bachelor of medicine in February 1675, having studied the subject extensively during his time at Oxford.
+In addition to Lower, he worked with such noted scientists and thinkers as Robert Boyle, Thomas Willis, and Robert Hooke.
 In 1666, he met Anthony Ashley Cooper, Lord Ashley, who had come to Oxford seeking treatment for a liver infection.
 Ashley was impressed with Locke and persuaded him to become part of his retinue.
+At Oxford, he was exposed to the writings of Islamic scholars, such as Ibn Tufayl's Hayy ibn Yaqdhan translated by Edward Pococke, who influenced his perspectives on philosophy and tabula rasa.